 How far away should you stand to avoid their spray?

 The answer to this question will depend on the geographical location a person is in.
 Depending on the biologist, a skunk can spray anywhere from twelve to eighteen feet.
-From personal experience a skunk will usually spray anywhere from six to ten feet.
+From personal experience, a skunk will usually spray anywhere from six to ten feet.
 The essence does not shoot out like rocket a lot of people would assume, but rather more like a squirt gun.
 A person can watch the stream of essence leave the skunk and usually dodge it if standing far enough away.

-A person must consider a couple things when trying to avoid the spray: wind direction, wind speed, and who has the higher ground.
+A person must consider a couple of things when trying to avoid the spray: wind direction, wind speed, and who has the higher ground.
 All of these factors combined will help calculate how far the skunk could potentially spray.
 A common skunk myth is that they cannot spray when they are lifted off the ground by their tail.
 This is false, as a skunk can spray without hesitation.

 Is Skunk odor dangerous?

-Currently, we are not aware of any long-term health related dangers associated with a Skunk’s essence.
+Currently, we are not aware of any long-term health-related dangers associated with a Skunk’s essence.
 However, people with asthma and those sensitive to odors have complained of difficulty breathing or even throwing up.
 We recommend that these people seek fresh air and expose themselves to as little of the odor as possible.